bullockw/DR-Rackware/README.md

 7. In the ‘Add SSH Keys’ either upload your ssh key to connect to the instance after it is created or paste the key contents
     ![](./screenshots/add-ssh-keys.png)

-## Step 3: Configure the Rackware Migration Components
+## Section 3: Configure the Rackware Migration Components
 Use the following **[guide](https://www.rackwareinc.com/rackware-rmm-oracle-marketplace-dr-march-2020)** to complete the Rackware deployment configuration.
 (Use the passthrough method)

-## Step 4: Connect the new instance to the Backup database
+## Section 4: Connect the new instance to the Backup database
 1. Start an ssh connection to the newly created instance.
 2. Navigate to the root compartment and edit the *defaults.xml* file
 ```